Iron meteorite: Origin

 Iron meteorites have been linked to M-type asteroids because both have similar spectral characteristics in the visible and near-infrared.
 Iron meteorites are thought to be the fragments of the cores of larger ancient asteroids that have been shattered by impacts.
 The heat released from the radioactive decay of the short-lived nuclides 26Al and 60Fe is considered as a plausible cause for the melting and differentiation of their parent bodies in the early Solar System.
 Melting produced from the heat of impacts is another cause of melting and differentiation.
 The IIE iron meteorites may be a notable exception, in that they probably originate from the crust of S-type asteroid 6 Hebe.

 Chemical and isotope analysis indicates that at least about 50 distinct parent bodies were involved.
 This implies that there were once at least this many large, differentiated, asteroids in the asteroid belt – many more than today.

 Composition

 The overwhelming bulk of these meteorites consists of the FeNi-alloys kamacite and taenite.
 Minor minerals, when occurring, often form rounded nodules of troilite or graphite, surrounded by schreibersite and cohenite.
 Schreibersite and troilite also occur as plate shaped inclusions, which show up on cut surfaces as cm-long and mm-thick lamellae.
 The troilite plates are called Reichenbach lamellae.

 The chemical composition is dominated by the elements Fe, Ni and Co, which make up more than 95%.
 Ni is always present; the concentration is nearly always higher than 5% and may be as high as about 25%.
-A significant percentage of nickel can be used in the field to distinguish meteoritic irons from man-made iron products, which usually contain lower amounts of Ni, but it is not enough to prove meteoritic origin.
+A significant percentage of nickel can be used in the field to distinguish meteoritic irons from human-made iron products, which usually contain lower amounts of Ni, but it is not enough to prove meteoritic origin.